El-Hazard: Media

 The series began as a seven episode OVA produced by the animation studio AIC and Pioneer LDC, and it was entitled as, El-Hazard: The Magnificent World.
 It was popular enough to be remade into a twenty-six episode TV series, The Wanderers, set in an alternate time-line.

 A second four-episode OVA series, El-Hazard: The Magnificent World 2, followed.
-El-Hazard: The Alternative World is a thirteen-episode TV series with a follow-up special later released on laserdisc called "A Night of Captivation, Temptation, and Purification".El Hazard: The Magnificent World 2, and El Hazard: The Alternative World are continuations of the original OVA (El-Hazard: The Magnificent World) whereas the TV series El Hazard: The Wanderers is a standalone series.
+El-Hazard: The Alternative World is a twelve-episode TV series with a follow-up special later released on laserdisc called "A Night of Captivation, Temptation, and Purification".El Hazard: The Magnificent World 2, and El Hazard: The Alternative World are continuations of the original OVA (El-Hazard: The Magnificent World) whereas the TV series El Hazard: The Wanderers is a standalone series.

 There is also a Sega Saturn visual novel video game inspired from the TV series, with several possible endings.

 Guardians of Order released the El-Hazard Role-Playing Game role-playing game based on the first OVA series in 2001 and with rules based on the company's Tri-Stat system.

-On August 13, 2018, AIC announced that they are planning to crowdfund a short five minute pilot for a new El Hazard series titled The Dual World.
+On August 13, 2018, AIC announced that they were planning to crowdfund a short five minute pilot for a new El Hazard series titled The Dual World.
 The campaign launched on September 6 of that year but was not successful, raising ¥841,000 out of its ¥5,000,000 goal before closing on October 30.